Upper Mustang Trek Highlights

 Upper Mustang Trek is a beautiful journey through diverse landscapes.
 It has remarkable contrasts with vast and barren Tibetan landscapes, century-old cliff-hanging monasteries, cultured settlements with lush rice fields, and timeless traditions.

 This forbidden kingdom is also a source of the world's deepest gorge, Kali Gandaki.
-Kali Gandaki Gorge is said to be older than the Himalayas which dates back to 80 million years.
+Kali Gandaki Gorge is said to be older than the Himalayas, which date back 80 million years.

 In terms of difficulty, the upper Mustang is attainable for anyone with reasonable fitness.
 Now anyone can drive to this sensational hidden valley.
-The Upper Mustang trekking permit may seem expensive as it costs $500 for 10 days permit but it's worth visiting. it's a special opportunity which you may probably have it only once.
+The Upper Mustang trekking permit may seem expensive as it costs $500 for 10 days permit but it's worth visiting.
+It's a special opportunity that you may have only once.

 “Nepal's Treasured Beauty and Marvel - The Forbidden Kingdom of Nepal"